A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 Prokaryotes survived despite Earth being a terrible host and continue to do so to this day.

-Prokaryotic organisms like bacteria and archaea still thrive in extreme habitats, from boiling geothermal vents to frozen Antarctica.
+Prokaryotic organisms, such as bacteria and archaea, still thrive in extreme habitats, ranging from boiling geothermal vents to the frozen regions of Antarctica.

 Like all living and non-living things, human beings have been in constant contact with microorganisms.